 Instructions for insulating your sauna ceiling:

 Step 1: Remove plywood from the top of your sauna.
-Measure distance from the top of sauna to bottom of where the plywood was.
+Measure distance from the top of the sauna to the bottom of where the plywood was.
 This will determine the maximum amount of insulation board you can use to replace the plywood.
 Some people insulate it even thicker and leave the plywood completely off, but this can detract from the aesthetic pleasantness of a nice plywood ceiling, so it’s completely our call how thick you want to go with the insulation.

 Step 2: Once you determine your desired insulation depth, go to your local hardware or building supply store and get a sheet of the highest R value foam board that you can find for that thickness.
 If you do one layer, a 4 by 8 sheet will easily have enough volume to insulate any sauna.
 You might find that two layers of thin board fits better or gives you better R value.
 Also get a good roll of quality duct type tape.
 You will need a sharp long and stiff kitchen knife and a straight edge with which to cut and mark the foam board.
 Some small metal staples can also be handy for holding wires in place, but are not necessary.
 A roll of tape and screws or nails might prove helpful as well.